Howling Bells: Hiatus, solo projects and reunions (2014–present)

-In January 2022, the band reunited to perform their debut album in its entirety at a series of live gigs at various venues throughout the UK, including Brighton, Manchester and London.

-In September 2025, the band announced their first new music in 11 years in the form of brand new single 'Unbroken'.
-Alongside the announcement the band also announced a one off show at The Lock Tavern, London in November 2025.
+In January 2022, the band reunited again to perform their debut album in its entirety at a series of live gigs at various venues throughout the UK, including Brighton, Manchester and London.
+The shows were the band's last with Daines.
+In September 2025, the band announced their first new music in 11 years in the form of a new single, "Unbroken".
+Alongside the announcement the band also announced a one-off show at The Lock Tavern, London in November 2025.
+Their fifth album, Strange Life, is slated for release on February 13, 2026.

 Influences and musical style

 Members of Howling Bells cited The Beatles, Charles Mingus, Peter Green, Vinnie Colaiuta, and Jimi Hendrix as influences.
 The catalyst for the change from Waikiki to Howling Bells was Juanita and Joel's trip to see Black Rebel Motorcycle Club in Australia.
 They saw this band shrouded in red lights, and it created an atmosphere that inspired them to alter their musical direction.
 The band's style has been compared to that of Siouxsie and the Banshees, PJ Harvey, The Velvet Underground, Nick Cave, and Mazzy Star.
 Stein has cited female singers such as Siouxsie Sioux, PJ Harvey, Chrissie Hynde and Debbie Harry.

 Their music has been called folk rock, melodic blues, and country-goth.
 Juanita disagrees with the group's gothic characterization.

 For [critics] to romanticize this sense of darkness ...
 It’s just the music we like.